TIBCOSoftware/snappydata/docs/troubleshooting/preventing_disk_full_errors.md

 <a id="preventing-disk-full-errors"></a>
 # Preventing Disk Full Errors

-It is important to monitor the disk usage of SnappyData members.
+It is important to monitor the disk usage of TIBCO ComputeDB members.
 If a member lacks sufficient disk space for a disk store, the member attempts to shut down the disk store and its associated tables, and logs an error message.
 After you make sufficient disk space available to the member, you can restart the member.
 A shutdown due to a member running out of disk space can cause loss of data, data file corruption, log file corruption and other error conditions that can negatively impact your applications.

 You can prevent disk file errors using the following techniques: